Troy Cartwright

-Troy Cartwright (born April 3, 1990) is an American country music singer-songwriter.
-The Dallas, Texas native currently resides in Nashville, Tennessee.
+Troy Cartwright is an American country music singer-songwriter.

 Life and career

 Early life

 Cartwright grew up in Dallas, Texas where he was given a guitar for his twelfth birthday and started penning his own songs shortly thereafter.
 By the time he hit high school, he was regularly playing in bars and local venues in town.
 A summer program at New York University exposed Cartwright to the world outside of Dallas and inspired him to head even further from home to attend the Berklee College of Music in Boston, Massachusetts where he studied music business and songwriting.
 During college, he worked odd jobs in the music industry, including a stint as a wedding singer.
 Upon graduating in 2012, Cartwright moved back to Texas to pursue his own music career.

 2013–2015

 Soon after returning to Dallas, Texas, he recorded an EP, Bull Run, earning him recognition at the 2013 B. W. Stevenson Songwriting Competition.
 The following year, he was the recipient of the 2014 Rising Star Texas Music Award.
 A performance with John Fullbright led Cartwright to Oklahoma, where he collaborated with producer Wes Sharon on his 2015 self-titled full-length debut.